Gabboxl/ClassevivaPCTO/README.md

 To compile this app you will need the following tools:
 - Visual Studio 2022
 - The .NET development workload for Visual Studio
-- The UWP development workload for Visual Studio
+- The UWP/WinUI development workload for Visual Studio

 ## Translate the app